zackees/aicode/README.md

 # Releases
+  * 2.1.0 - When using `--deep` mode, prefer to use `o3`, per aider-chat benchmarks for the winner in the polyglot test (6/3/2025).
   * 2.0.35 - Bunch of errors fixed.
 Upgrading and purging is now safer.
 New aider-chat backend installs are located in incrementing folders.
   * 2.0.30 - Architect mode is now off by default.
 It's not general purpose.
 To switch it on, use `--deep`
   * 2.0.18 - Internal refactor to make interactive usage of aider.chat easier to deal with.